BeytullahCetin/FallGuys_Mini/README.md

 # Panteon Jr. Game Developer Demo Project

-You can download the windows build from relases part.
+You can download the windows build from relases.

 ## Third-Party Assets
 I have used  listed third party assets in the project.